-Apple MacBook Pro (2018): Release date, rumours, specs, price and latest news
+Apple MacBook Pro (2018): Release date, specs, price and latest news

 The Apple MacBook Pro had its first major update in ages at the end of 2016 with the impressive 13-inch Touch Bar MacBook Pro.
-There was a refreshed MacBook in 2017, yet rumours suggest that Apple is set to roll out another update for the new MacBook Pro in 2018.
+A refreshed MacBook followed in 2017, and this 2018 model is very similar.

 Related: New iPads 2018

 Apple MacBook Pro 2018 Release Date: When will the new 2018 MacBook Pro come out?

 The 13-inch and 15-inch Touch Bar versions of the 2018 MacBook Pro are available to buy online and in store from Apple now.
 There are no non-Touch Bar versions available and it’s currently unclear if Apple plans to release any – which may disappoint some bargain hunters who aren’t bothered about this latest feature.

 MacOS 10.14, aka macOS Mojave, isn’t due to arrive until the autumn.
 Apple has yet to give a concrete release date, but it’s expected to drop before the end of September.